 Today you will walk in the Roma countryside.
 The itinerary is quite flat with dirt roads or country trails, with just some hills in the final part; across lovely wooded valleys and crossing a few streams.
 Along the way, you will reach the sanctuary of Sorbo and the archaeological site of Veii with the remains of an ancient Etruscan city.

 The Via Francigena will take you from La Storta through Rome’s suburbs and into Saint Peter’s Square in the Vatican.
+You can choose to reach Rome by public transportation or walk your way to Rome.
 Part of the walk to the city is through Insugherata park, a beautiful natural reserve a few steps away from the bustling city.
 As you approach the eternal city, you can stop for a triumphant photograph at the Monte Mario Belvedere.
 From here, you can see a glimpse of Saint Peter’s dome before descending towards the city to finally reach Piazza San Pietro, your ending point.
 Once in Rome, make sure you claim your Testimonium certificate of pilgrimage.
 If you want to maximise your time in Rome, it is possible to skip most of today’s walk by taking a local bus or train.

 - Accommodation: hotel in Rome (Hotel Domus Sessoriana or similar)